bertonfederico/mri_compressive_sensing/_1_sparse_sampling/README.md

 1. COO (Coordinate Format): this mode repress stores only nonzero values and their positions.

 2. RLE (Run-Length Encoding): RLE is a compression technique that represents consecutive sequences of equal values (runs) as a pair of value and frequency (i.e., the value itself and the number of times it repeats).
 In the context of k-space, this mode can be useful for compressing areas where many coefficients are zero or have same values, reducing the amount of data to be transmitted.

+The following are the results of experiments carried out in this regard:

 <table align="center">
   <tr>